zaalk97/README-Generator/README.md

 Use this program to quickly and efficiently create a high quality README for your projects.

 ## Usage
-Rune 'node index.js' in your terminal and follow the prompts to enter the information for your README.
+Run 'node index.js' in your terminal and follow the prompts to enter the information for your README.

 ## Collaborators
 Created by Zaal Khazraeinazmpour with help from Xpert Learning Assistant AI